The North Australia Metocean Study (NAMOS) is a Joint

 the number of shifts to an average of 14.66 shifts

 per storm.
-The most recent update was completed in
+The final update was completed in

 late 2014 and addressed 160 tropical systems from